matheuslima44/matheuslima44/README.md

     Im going to college (eng computer):

-      i looking collaborate in python:
+      i looking collaborate in front-end or back-end:

-          you talk from me from my email (ma10the@outlook.com)